 The simple answer?

 Because your business growth depends on your target customer buying your product/ service, and they will do it if it resonates with them in all ways.
-If you are providing the solution they need, if your values match with them, if your story engages them.
+If you are providing the solution they need, if your values match with them if your brand story engages them.

 And to know if it does or will, you need to understand your target buyers!
 In as much detail as possible.

 And then, you need to provide content that is helpful and interesting for them, need to build a relationship with them.